-Descriptive Statistics for PRO-SDLS scores
+$Table\ 1: Descriptive\ Statistics\ for\ PRO\text{-}SDLS\ scores$

-The questions from the instrument and the descriptive statistics by question can be found in Appendix A. The mean (4.13) on question 12 suggests that the majority of students are convinced that they have the ability to take control of their own learning.
+The questions from the instrument can be found in [16].
+The mean (4.13) on the five point scale for question 12 suggests that the majority of students are convinced that they have the ability to take control of their own learning.
 In addition, most students indicated that they would spend additional time learning about this topic after completion of the course (mean-4.13).
-The beginning section (means noted in parentheses) indicated a level of relevance in the course work (4.29), an ability to independently find (4.29) (reverse scored) and use (4.14) materials outside of the class applicable to the topic, and an ability to carry out their student plan (reverse scored) (4.14).
+The cop2510 students (means noted in parentheses) indicated a level of relevance in the course work (4.29), an ability to independently find (4.29) (reverse scored) and use (4.14) materials outside of the class applicable to the topic, and an ability to carry out their student plan (reverse scored) (4.14).
 Further, this group also felt confident in their ability to consistently motivate themselves (4.14) and independently prioritize their goals (4.29), do extra work because of a personal interest (4.14), connect course work and personal goals (4.29) (reverse scored), work independently to make changes to improve in the class (4.00), take responsibility for their own learning (4.43), learn new things on their own rather than wait for the instructor (4.14), and take personal control over their learning (4.57).
-The intermediate group knew why they completed the work that they did (4.14) (reverse scored).
+The cop3515 students knew why they completed the work that they did (4.14) (reverse scored).

-Students in the beginning section of the course actually had higher SDLS scores than those in the intermediate section, for all questions except for a handful of question.
-The only factor that indicated lower values for the beginning section was motivation at a mean of 20.63 versus the intermediate section value of 2.14.
-Table 2 provides information on the factors by component and section.
+Students in cop2510 actually had higher SDLS scores than those in cop3515 for almost all questions.
+The only factor that had lower values for cop2510 was motivation at a mean of 20.63 for all motivation questions vs. the cop3515's value of 2.14.
+Table 2 provides information on the factors by component and course.